BrowserBox/BrowserBox/README.md

 ## Features of BrowserBox Pro

-BrowserBox Pro offers an array of advanced features that set it apart from other versions.
-With frequent updates and cutting-edge technology, BrowserBox Pro provides an enhanced browsing experience with superior rendering, top-tier graphics, and minimal lag.
+BrowserBox Pro offers an array of advanced features that set it apart from other versions of remote browser isolation.
+With fully open source-code, non-commercial use for free, frequent updates and cutting-edge technology, BrowserBox Pro provides an enhanced browsing experience with superior rendering, top-tier graphics, and minimal lag.
 Here are the key features of BrowserBox Pro:

 - Advanced streaming technology and variable bitrate innovations for smoother browsing experience
 - Superior rendering and graphics capabilities